-- Retailers shall provide non-manufacturer-sealed electronic cigarette substance transaction statements, or manufacturer-sealed electronic cigarette product transaction statements, to confirm their products meet the requirements of the state rule, to the local health department within 14 calendar days of a request. - Retailers shall have access to the non-manufacturersealed electronic cigarette substance transaction statements, or manufacturer-sealed electronic cigarette product transaction statements, that confirm that the products meet the requirements of the state rule for a period of 2 years after the retailer purchases the products.
+- Retailers shall provide transaction statements for electronic cigarette substance or products, to confirm their products meet the requirements of the state rule, to the local health department within 14 calendar days of a request. - Retailers shall have access to the transaction statements, that confirm that the products meet the requirements of the state rule for a period of 2 years after the retailer purchases the products.